 TAMAR VALLEY TASMANIA

-North east Tasmania, with Launceston at its heart and the Tamar Valley as its main artery, is a region of exceptional vitality, inspired by a cool climate that produces fabulous food, first class wines and great hospitality.
+North east Tasmania, with the Tamar Valley as its main artery, is a region of exceptional vitality, that produces fabulous food, first class wines and great hospitality.

 There’s no mistaking the impact the Roaring Forties have on Launceston and Tasmania’s north-east.
 The trade winds that powered ships from the UK and Europe to the East Indies and Australasia during the age of sail and exploration give the region some of the world’s cleanest air and a unique, cool climate.
 Not to mention breezes that are said to “blow dogs off their chains”.